MarkovLab/odsc-tutorial-dask/README.md

 ### Rolebinding

-- ClusterRoleBinding:
+- ClusterRoleBinding: Grants a ClusterRole across the entire cluster, including all namespaces

-  - `cluster-admin` -
+  - `cluster-admin` - When used in a ClusterRoleBinding, it gives super-user access over every resource in the cluster and in all namespaces.
+When used in a RoleBinding, it gives super-user access over every resource in the rolebinding's namespace, including the namespace itself.

-- RoleBinding:
+- RoleBinding: Grants a Role or ClusterRole within a specific namespace

   - `admin` - Allows admin/read/write access to most resources in a namespace, including the ability to create roles and rolebindings within the namespace.
 It does not allow write access to resource quota or to the namespace itself.